ShivangNagta/3D_Renderer_OpenGL-SDL2/README.md

 # OpenGL Renderer
-Uses Blinn Phong Lighting Model for now. <br/>
+It is the part of my C++ Engine, I have been working on.
+It uses the Blinn Phong Reflection Model for now, which includes ambient, diffuse and specular lighting, all calculated on the Fragment Shader. <br/>
-Currently not for deployment, but you can use it in windows (have the Mingw setup). <br/>
+Currently not for deployment, but you can use it in windows (keep the Mingw setup). <br/>
 Directly run the executable - bin\main  <br/>

 Camera Movements : <br/>